-And of course we educate the younger generation with our school activity books, Plant a Tree and Good Things Happen.
+And of course we educate the younger generation with our school activity books,

 Students of all ages pass on the skills they learn to neighbors and friends.
 The result is a stronger economy and better quality of life in the community.